-- £1,204k on pensions, being the annual remeasurement of the net defined benefit liabilities relating to pensions, in line with Gwynedd Pension Fund's Actuary's assessment (Note 15.2). - £4,345k in grants and contributions and equivalent expenditure (Note 20).
+- £2,826k in interest receivable and similar income (Note 11). - £4,164k in grants and contributions and equivalent expenditure (Note 20).

 Other Issues

 - There are financial risks with the global economy and the Joint Committee has taken the circumstances into account in its financial plans, whilst maintaining a prudent level of reserves. - Continued economic uncertainty following the termination of the UK's membership of the European Union and this may effect some factors and financial decisions by the Joint Committee. - Cost inflation is a risk for the North Wales Growth Deal's capital projects and the Joint Committee has allocated additional funding for the most mature projects to reduce this risk.